open-telemetry/opentelemetry.io/content/en/docs/instrumentation/go/getting-started.md

 ---
 title: Getting Started
 weight: 10
-cSpell:ignore: funcs intn itoa rolldice stdouttrace strconv
+cSpell:ignore: chan fatalln funcs intn itoa otelhttp rolldice stdouttrace strconv
 ---

 This page will show you how to get started with OpenTelemetry in Go.